viclw17/viclw17.github.io/menu/about.md

 game development, real-time virtual production and computer graphics research.

-I enjoy working closely with both artists and engineers to implement and optimize digital assets, tackle rendering and pipeline problems and push for a better game performance and visual quality.
+I enjoy working closely with both artists and engineers to implement and optimize digital assets, tackle rendering and pipeline problems and push for a better product performance and visual quality.

 ### Skills: